 Key Findings Include:

 in annual farm revenue loss

 jobs lost statewide due to Sustainable Groundwater Management Act and future surface water reductions

 in annual lost employee compensation statewide

 Fresno, Tulare, Kern, and Kings will see the largest losses in employment and compensation

-Read the full report sharing the preliminary results of the economic analysis of anticipated water supply restrictions affecting growers in the San Joaquin Valley.
+Read the preliminary results of the economic analysis, by Dr. David Sunding, of current and anticipated water supply restrictions affecting farmers, farm employees, and farm-related businesses in the San Joaquin Valley.

-It is an undisputed fact that there is a water supply shortfall in Valley.
+California is facing a major water supply shortfall in the Central Valley.